Are You Focusing On the Black Dot?

 Another black dot: What grabs your attention first?

-While my teacher was using this example to argue the importance of removing “black sheep” in the society (something along those lines; he had very cynical and judgmental views), I found the analogy interesting because it shows an average person’s tendency to focus on “imperfections” and “issues” when everything else can be perfect and going well.
+While my teacher was using this analogy to argue for the importance of removing “black sheep” in the society (something along those lines; he had very cynical and judgmental views), I found the analogy interesting because it shows an average person’s tendency to focus on “imperfections” and “issues” when everything else can be perfect and going well.

 (The assumption here is that the black dot represents the negative stuff, while the white area represents the good stuff.)